KudCh/multilingual_moodbot/README.md

 # multilingual_moodbot

+## You need a working Rasa installation to run the bot

 This is a PoC multilingual chatbot made in Rasa inspired by [this post](https://forum.rasa.com/t/multilingual-chatbot/46102) on the Rasa forum.

 The bot uses [Google Translate API](https://pypi.org/project/googletrans/) translate its replies to French. (check the **actions.py** file)